pepa65/pure-ftpd/README.md

 	file_server
 }
 ```
+* The `redir` can be used to show whatever page you'd like to display on the root.
+  If the `redir` line is removed and the `file_server` line replaced by `file_server browse`
+  then the filesystem is exposed to browsers.
 * Start `caddy` when in the directory with the `Caddyfile` by: `caddy start`

 ## Symlink the domain certificate